walmartlabs/thorax/README.md

     var instance = this.view('view-name');

+Each DOM element on the page containing a view will have the name set on the `data-view-name` attribute, allowing you to style your views with the following selector:

+    [data-view-name="view-name"] {
+      font-size: 2em;
+    }

 ### registerHelper *Application.View.registerHelper(name, callback)*

-Register a new helper that will be available in all handlebars templates
+Register a new helper that will be available in all handlebars templates.
+HTML generated from helpers should always be returned in a new `Handlebars.SafeString` object.

     Application.View.registerHelper('bold', function(content, options) {
       //options.hash contains key, value pairs from named / html arguments
       //to the helper
-      return '<b>' + content + '</b>';
+      return new Handlebars.SafeString('<b>' + content + '</b>');
     });

     {{bold "Text"}}

 ### template *view.template(name [,attributes])*

-Synchronously render a given template by file name sans extension. `render` and `renderCollection` both use this method.
+Render a given template by file name sans extension. `render` and `renderCollection` both use this method.
 The scope inside of a template will contain all of the non function attributes of a view (which can be passed to the view constructor) and a `cid` attribute which is a unique id for each rendering of a given template.

     var klass = Application.View.extend({
       name: 'view-name'